huanyushi/huanyushi.github.io/_posts/2024/2024-05-22-lehmann-representation.md

 math: true
 ---

 In this post, we discuss more analytic properties of single-particle Green's functions.
-Moreover, we will derive the **Lehmann representation** of single particle Green's functions (and **retarded** and **advanced** Green's function) in detail.
+Moreover, we will derive the **Lehmann representation** of single-particle Green's functions (and **retarded** and **advanced** Green's function) in detail.
 Although our final expressions are *formally* applicable to both bosons and fermions, the existence of Bose condensation at $T=0$ introduces additional complications, and we shall consider only fermions in next posts.

 ## 1. The Lehmann representation of single-particle Green's functions
 ### 1.1.
 The Lehmann representation